s3frank/todoist-processor/README.md

 Tools like Drafts 4 and 1Writer for iPad understand this Markdown and will auto insert it for you etc. But you can change your marker of a todo to anything you like by editing the regex in the todoist-helper.php file.

 For each item that is found the following will happen:
 1. Check the priority by verifying if the first character after the marker is either an exclamation, question or neither.
-The todo item created in Todoist has priority mapped accordingly (!=high, ?=low, anything else=normal).
+...The todo item created in Todoist has priority mapped accordingly (!=high, ?=low, anything else=normal)..
 2. A REST call is made to Todoist for each todo item to be added to your Inbox

 #### Adding Todo items to a particular project